Regularity of quasi-linear equations with H\"ormander vector fields of step two: Introduction

 \section{Introduction}

 The development of partial differential equations arising from families of noncommuting vector fields has been conspicuous since the fundamental work of H\"ormander \cite{Hor}.
-Such equations, nowadays referred as {\it sub-elliptic equations}, are not elliptic in general.
+Such equations, nowadays referred to as {\it sub-elliptic equations}, are not elliptic in general.
 Nevertheless, they have a remarkable structural similarity with elliptic equations.
-This has been evident in the theory that sub-elliptic linear equations entail, where the given non-commuting vector fields $X_1,\ldots,X_m$ on a domain $\Om\sub\R^N$ satisfy the, so called, H\"ormander's rank condition
+This has been evident in the theory that sub-elliptic linear equations entail, where the given non-commuting vector fields $X_1,\ldots,X_m$ on a domain $\Om\sub\R^N$ satisfy the, so-called, H\"ormander's rank condition

 at every point in $\Om$.
-It was first used in \cite{Hor} to show that the linear operator $\LL u=\sum_{i=1}^m X_iX_i u$, called sub-elliptic Laplacian or {\it sub-Laplacian}, is hypoelliptic.
-Later, it was found that it also satisfies estimates of the type
+It was first used in \cite{Hor} to show that the linear operator $\LL u=\sum_{i=1}^m X_i^*X_i u$, called sub-elliptic Laplacian or {\it sub-Laplacian}, is hypoelliptic.
+Later, it was found that it also satisfies estimates of the form

 where $\subsob^{k,p}$ are Sobolev spaces defined by the vector fields (see Section \ref{sec:Notations and Preliminaries} for details), which clearly shows the resemblance to the corresponding elliptic estimates.
 This has been unveiled at increasing levels of generality by Folland-Stein \cite{Folland-Stein}, Folland \cite{Folland} and Rothschild-Stein \cite{Roth-Stein}.
-Their methods also reflect the importance of the special case when the vector fields are left-invariant with respect to a Lie group.
-H\"ormander's condition \eqref{eq:horcond} endows a stratification on the Lie algebra of such groups and they are called Carnot Groups (see \cite{Bonfig-Lanco-Ugu}).
+Their methods also reflect the importance of the special case when the vector fields are left-invariant with respect to a Nilpotent Lie group.
+The H\"ormander's condition \eqref{eq:horcond} endows a stratification on the Lie algebra of such groups and they are called Carnot Groups (see \cite{Bonfig-Lanco-Ugu}).
 Later, it has been shown by Nagel-Stein-Wainger \cite{Nag-Stein-Wain} (see also S\'anchez-Calle \cite{Calle}) that in the general case, the Carnot-Carath\`eodory metric is equivalent to the natural metrics intrinsic to the given vector fields, that are generalizations of the homogeneous metrics of Carnot groups.

-These subsequently lead to the development of a large literature and nowadays, the theory of linear sub-elliptic equations is largely established.
-It naturally leads to the inquiry for a regularity theory of quasi-linear equations in the sub-elliptic setting, similar to that of the theory of quasi-linear elliptic equations.
-This area has remained relatively open over the years.
-The present paper is aimed towards this pursuit.
+These subsequently lead to the development of an extensive literature and nowadays, the theory of linear sub-elliptic equations is largely established.
+It naturally leads to the inquiry for a regularity theory of quasi-linear equations in the sub-elliptic setting, similar to that of quasi-linear elliptic equations.
+This area has remained relatively open over the years and the present paper is aimed towards this pursuit.